 The St. Stephan church embraces the peculiar Gothic architecture with highly gracious rooftop and a distinctive 137 meters high spire.
 The entire city can be viewed from the top of the cathedral including 343 steps.
 For those fit ones out there, this should be a must-do, as I don’t fall under those so I gave it a pass.
 I enjoyed the gorgeous city views from Prater about which you’ll hear from me soon.

-The center of the capital not only holds the famous St. Stephan’s Cathedral, but also will give you an amazing vibe of Viennese culture.
-The Vienna city center is buzzing with all sorts of activities, artists & locals shopping.
+The centre of the capital not only holds the famous St. Stephan’s Cathedral, but also will give you an amazing vibe of Viennese culture.
+Vienna’s historic city centre is buzzing with all sorts of activities, artists & locals shopping.
 The tourists enjoying the culture of the city, and typical Viennese food and wine culture is eminent on the street.

-The cafes on the road add to the hustle bustle of the Vienna city center.
-The city center can get really crowded as a prime spot for tourists and locals equally.
+The cafes on the road add to the hustle bustle of the Vienna city centre.
+The city centre can get really crowded as a prime spot for tourists and locals equally.
 It might even feel annihilating to some but it is still the best way to get a hint of the city’s culture.

 Check out my must have European delicacies